hyperrhiz/jekyll-journal/pages/02-cfp.md

 ### Contemporary Work

 Any peer-reviewed work that was published (PDF available on the publisher’s website) less than two months prior to the initial submission is considered contemporary with the submission.
 Reviewers will not penalize the submission for not comparing with contemporary work.
 However, reviewers may ask for a qualitative comparison to be added in the final version of the submitted work.

-### Feedback on Reviews

-The three reviews will be graded A/B/C by the authors in terms of helpfulness.
-These grades are only known to the editors and provide useful feedback about the reviewers.

-- A means a constructive review,
-- B means an average review,
-- C means a poor review (i.e., the reviewer didn't understand the paper, made a lot of mistakes, was unnecessarily aggressive, etc).

-Reviewers with a history of poor reviews will be removed from the editorial board.

 ### Return without Review